 And so, the main thing that we want to do at this point is to go through and format these buttons.
 The first thing I typically do is go to Shape.
 One of the ones I like a lot is the snip top, but you can always try something different and see what works for you.
 We can adjust the shape and size of the buttons, and then we can move them around to where we desire them to be in the report.

 We also have more options for customization here.
 We can go Style, just like we did with Page Navigation.
 We can adjust all the different states of the buttons, including colors and fonts.

 As you move forward with this, once you’ve got it all set up, it is fully dynamic.
 So, if we were to take and add another bookmark in here, it just adds the same properties as the prior one.

 As you can see, it’s got a lot of utility.
 It’s really easy to create nice-looking tabs and menus for your bookmarks.

 The main disadvantage I see in this is very similar to the one that I saw in the Page Navigator, which is you’re really limited to just text and shape buttons, unlike the custom buttons that Microsoft lets you design now with icons and text.
 I use that for a lot of my navigation these days.

 I usually use an icon instead of a button.
 It just takes up less space.
 I think it just looks more polished, just a bit more refined from a storytelling standpoint.
 So again, with this new feature, we’re limited in terms of the text and shaped buttons.

-But I think there’s a lot of formatting options probably more so than with Page Navigator.
-I can definitely see that with bookmarks, having a couple of buttons particularly in this toggle mode, will be pretty helpful at times.
+But I think there are a lot of formatting options probably more so than with Page Navigator.
+I can definitely see that with bookmarks, having a couple of buttons, particularly in this toggle mode, will be pretty helpful at times.